Pascal Edmond

 Pascal Edmond (born 19 November 1971) is a French professional golfer.

+Early life

-Edmond was born in Paris, and turned professional in 1991.
+In 1971, Edmond was born in Paris.
 His brother Olivier is also a professional golfer.

+Professional career

+In 1991, Edmond turned professional.
 Despite many trips to qualifying school, Edmond never managed to gain full playing status on the European Tour.
-However, he did play many seasons on the second tier Challenge Tour, and in 2000 won the Aa St Omer Open, finishing with a tournament record lowest final round by a winner, 64, and biggest final round comeback by a winner, 5 shots.
+However, he did play many seasons on the second-tier Challenge Tour, and in 2000 won the Aa St Omer Open, finishing with a tournament record lowest final round by a winner, 64, and biggest final round comeback by a winner, five shots.
 That victory accounts for more than half of his career earnings on the two tours combined.

 Edmond later moved to Canada where he is the director of the golf academy at Les Quatre Domaines in Mirabel, Quebec.